bilgekul/Youtube-Comments-Language-Distrubition-Analysis-Project/README.md

 # Youtube Comments Language Distribution Analysis Project

 ## Purpose
-The purpose of this project is to analyze the clustering of comments made by individuals on the most viewed YouTube videos between 2013 and 2016, based on the language they are commenting in, using Natural Language Processing (NLP).
+The purpose of this project is to analyze the clustering of comments made by individuals on the most liked YouTube videos between 2013 and 2016, based on the language they are commenting in, using Natural Language Processing (NLP).

 ## Image Area
 (You can add an image related to your project here)